-The NOTOC form is issued once for direct flights, but is issued separately for each station, including the last station for transit flights.
-Additionally a copy of the form signed by the loading operator, operations officer and captain; must be in the operations officer.
+The NOTOC form is issued once for direct flights but separately for each station, including the last station for transit flights.
+Additionally, a copy of the document signed by the loading operator, operations officer, and captain; must be in the operations officer.

 Importance of Notification to Captain

-Furthermore Let’s share the importance of NOTOC reporting to the captain with an example.
-Pets carried in cargo are called “AVIH”.
+Furthermore, let’s share the importance of NOTOC reporting to the captain with an example.
+Pets carried in cargo are called “AVIH.”.
 The compartments where the pets will fly may vary depending on the aircraft type.
-For example, on B737 aircraft, the vent is placed in compartment no.1 or 2 because it is located at the front.
+For instance, on B737 aircraft, the vent is placed in compartments 1 or 2 because it is located at the front.
 Cargo tied carefully with the nets in the compartments is specified in the NOTOC and delivered to the captain by the operations officer.
-This issue is important for the captain to adjust and control the temperature of these compartments during the flight.
+This issue is essential for the captain to adjust and control the temperature of these compartments during the flight.
 That’s why the captain has to know what’s in the cargo.

-In addition, the Notification to Captain form stating special cargoes such as live animals, dangerous goods, perishable cargo, cargoes requiring temperature values in cargo aircraft is delivered by Loading operator to the pilot of the responsible captain with the necessary information.
+In addition, the Notification to Captain form stating special cargoes such as live animals, dangerous goods, perishable cargo, cargoes requiring temperature values in cargo aircraft is delivered by Loading operator to responsible pilot with the necessary information.